Tag: Ben Howlett

 The below Parliamentary question was asked by Ben Howlett on 2016-05-18.

-To ask the Secretary of State for Health, what treatments are commissioned by specialist centres for severe asthma.
+To ask the Secretary of State for Health, what the maximum distance recommended by NHS England is for people with severe asthma to travel to receive day-case treatment.

 Jane Ellison